 Driving logs down the river of time, we’ve come a very long way.
 From simple human text lines, through smart, best practices, structured data, processing pipelines, tracing, to on-demand logging for everyone with a click.

 Every step in this journey is a step in the evolution of software, both as a whole and per project.
-No one can be certain if this journey has an end, but the ride and every step of the way sure gets easier with each log line.
+No one can be certain if this journey has an end, but the ride and every step of the way sure get easier with each log line.